-The National Parks and Wildlife Service is trying to get a better understanding of the distribution and abundance of Australian white ibis at a statewide level.
+The National Parks and Wildlife Service is trying to get a better understanding of the distribution and abundance of Australian white ibis across NSW and we are working with our neighbouring States and Territories to census the national population.
 This will help us to develop conservation practices for these birds.
-One of the questions we are attempting to answer is how many of these birds are actually in New South Wales?
+One of the questions we are attempting to answer is how many of these birds are actually in New South Wales and Australia?

-Since 2003, we have been running community ibis surveys.
-The surveys have taken place on a single day in summer.
-We have asked members of the public to tell us about their ibis sightings in Sydney over the day.
-Information from community members will help us to understand and manage these distinctive birds.
-This years survey is on Sunday 28 October 2012.
+Since 2003, we have been running the community survey.
+The surveys have taken place on a single day in spring.
+We have asked members of the public to tell us about their white ibis sightings.
+Information from community members will improve our knowledge and help us to understand and manage these distinctive birds.

 The next survey is on Sunday 20 October 2013, and you're invited to participate!
 If you see any white ibis on this day, anywhere in NSW or Australia, please let us know.